Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Theory

-where $f_{\rm NL}$ is the parameter that describes the amplitude of the non-Gaussian quadratic term, and $\phi$ is a random Gaussian field.

-We study $f_{\rm NL}$ through its impact on the scale-dependent galaxy bias, as first introduced in \citet{PhysRevD.77.123514,Matarrese_2008}.
-If we assume the so-called universality relation for the halo mass function \citep{Slosar_2008} the contribution to the galaxy bias is given by
+where $f_{\rm NL}$ is the parameter that describes the amplitude of the non-Gaussian quadratic term and $\phi$ is a random Gaussian field.
+We studied $f_{\rm NL}$ through its impact on the scale-dependent galaxy bias, as first introduced in \citet{PhysRevD.77.123514,Matarrese_2008}.
+If we assume the so-called universality relation for the halo mass function \citep{Slosar_2008}, the added contribution to the galaxy bias is given by